denoland/fresh/docs/getting-started/create-a-route.md

 Manifest generated and written to ./my-project/fresh.gen.ts
 ```

-> Updating the manifest needs to be done every time you add, remove, or rename a
+> ℹ️ Updating the manifest needs to be done every time you add, remove, or
-> page.
-It does not need to be done if just the contents of a page are edited.
+> rename a page.
+It does not need to be done if just the contents of a page are
+> edited.

 Now the page will be visible at `http://localhost:8000/about`.